VadimVM/Shapes/README.md

-The application outputs to the console a random number of created shapes according to the condition of the problem.
+this App outputs to the console a random number of created shapes according to the condition of the test task.

 Entry point - class Main.